kumarimoni-2001/Public-Libaries-Project/README.md

 **1. Cleaned and Structured Dataset**
 A refined dataset, free from errors and inconsistencies, organized for easy analysis.
 This will include key attributes like library locations, services offered, funding, and demographics.

-**2. Key Insights**
 Key Focus Areas
+Demographics

-Demographics: Analyze the populations and communities served by libraries.
+Analyze the populations and communities served by libraries, focusing on age, income levels, literacy rates, and cultural backgrounds.

+Identify demographic groups that frequently utilize library services versus those that are underrepresented.

+Services

-Services: Evaluate offerings such as digital access, educational programs, and outreach.
+Evaluate a wide range of offerings such as digital access (Wi-Fi, eBooks, databases), educational programs (literacy classes, tech training), and community outreach initiatives.

-Library Locations: Map service coverage to highlight well-served and underserved regions.
+Assess the inclusiveness and accessibility of services for people with disabilities, non-native speakers, and underserved populations.

+Library Locations

+Map the distribution of library branches to visualize service coverage across urban, suburban, and rural areas.

+Highlight areas with limited or no access to public libraries to inform potential expansion or mobile library deployment.

+Analyze proximity to schools, public transport, and community centers to determine strategic location planning.

 **3. Visualizations**
 Clear visual representations such as maps, trend charts, and usage patterns to showcase: